ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

 This document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework, to enable secure group communication in the Publish-Subscribe (pub/sub) architecture for the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\], where Publishers and Subscribers communicate through a Broker.
 This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
-This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications through the Broker.
+This document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers, as well as the provisioning of keying material and security parameters that Clients use for protecting their communications end-to-end through the Broker.

 Note to RFC Editor: Please replace "\[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
 --- middle

 # Introduction

 In a publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a Broker, which enables store-and-forward messaging between these devices.
-This effectively enables a form of group communication, where all the Publishers and Subscribers participating in the same pub/sub topic are members of a same group associated with that topic.
+This effectively enables a form of group communication, where all the Publishers and Subscribers participating in the same pub/sub topic are considered members of the same group associated with that topic.

-With a focus on the pub/sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables pub/sub group communication where Publishers and Subscribers securely communicate through a Broker using CoAP.
+With a focus on the pub/sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables pub/sub communication where a group of Publishers and Subscribers securely communicate through a Broker using CoAP.

 Building on the message formats and processing defined in {{I-D.ietf-ace-key-groupcomm}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the Broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the Broker.

-In order to protect the publication/subscription operations at the Broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}}, {{RFC9203}}, or {{I-D.ietf-ace-edhoc-oscore-profile}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
+In order to protect the pub/sub operations at the Broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}}, {{RFC9203}}, or {{I-D.ietf-ace-edhoc-oscore-profile}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.

 Furthermore, the content of published messages that are circulated by the Broker is protected end-to-end between the corresponding Publisher and the intended Subscribers.
 To this end, this profile relies on COSE {{RFC9052}}{{RFC9053}} and on keying material provided to the Publishers and Subscribers participating in the same pub/sub topic.
 In particular, source authentication of published content is achieved by means of the corresponding Publisher signing such content with its own private key.